VivekCR7/TEST/SQL-Basics-to-advance/README.md

 # SQL scratch to advance

-This Article will give all you wanted to know about databases and how to write queries we are going to see simple queries to some advance and complext queries.
+This Article will give all you wanted to know about databases and how to write queries we are going to see simple queries to some advance and complex queries.
 Now the main agenda of this Article is to make you comfortable in writing complex queries.
 In the end there will be some resources and pratice set where you can practice queries.

-before moving to the queries, we need to see some basic terminologies.
+Before moving to the queries, we need to see some basic terminologies.

 <br>